Fernandobo21/PCF-Controls/README.md

 - Partition Type --> Here goes the partition type key of your CosmosDB.
 (Required).
 - Query --> Here goes the Query to fetch the data.
 (Required)
 ## Query Format
-The format of the query has to be
+The format of the query must have a "TOP 1" on the select and it has to be a simple query, not a complex one.
+To make sure that the query works test it before on the query tab of your cosmos db environment.
 ### Query Example
-SELECT TOP 1 c.Request, c.Response, c.RiskRequest, c.RiskResponse FROM c WHERE c.RequestStatus='{0}' and c.FileId='{1}' ORDER BY c._ts DESC
+SELECT TOP 1 c.fieldA, c.fieldB, c.fieldC, c.fieldD FROM c WHERE c.fieldA='{0}' and c.fieldB='{1}' ORDER BY c._ts DESC
+## Adding CORS
+To add your D365 environment to the CORS: